Documentation Index

 Logged in!

-You need to sign in for project-oriented commands such as project, feed, rec, and feedback, and to request markdown generation for project recommendations.
+You need to sign in for project-oriented commands such as project, feed, feed search, rec, and feedback, and to request markdown generation for project recommendations.

 If you only want to open a canonical paper by internal Paperzilla paper ID, pz paper <paper-ref> also works without logging in.